Our Aims

 Jason Fearnley

-Tommy: In my early career, I worked as a street and event entertainer, collaborating with figures like folk singers Danny Kyle and John Watt, and organizations like Glasgow City Council and Disney Club Edinburgh Playhouse.
+Tommy Reid: In my early career, I worked as a street and event entertainer, collaborating with musicians and organisations like Glasgow City Council and Disney Club Edinburgh Playhouse.
 I also served as an ambassador for Glasgow City Council, representing the city in Nuremberg and Rostov on Don.

 More recently, I founded the charity Eat Up and in 2018 the Kindlift CIC project, which provides furniture to individuals transitioning from homelessness to housing.
 I also lead Blueprint Imagine, a group focused on improving lifestyles.